The news and entertainment company BuzzFeed has founded a media empire on revenues from promoted posts. We take a look at ten of the best.

 Beyond engagement, a forced exposure study revealed awareness of the Cobalt card, as well as interest in it, had increased, as a result of this campaign.

-To promote the launch of their new beer, Bud Light Radler, Bud Light teamed up with Buzzfeed to create 2 sponsored recipes on the site’s Tasty section.
+To promote the launch of a new beer, Bud Light Radler, Bud Light teamed up with Buzzfeed to create two sponsored recipes on the site’s Tasty section.
 The campaign focused on building associations within their adult audience between the beer and brunch.
 Essentially, they wanted to pose the new fruity beer as the perfect ingredient or pairing with brunch food.
 For this reason, they took to Buzzfeed.

 The quirkiness of this recipe is definitely enough to get a double-take from readers, but it appears it did much more than that.
-Success was the result of leveraging recipe ingredient interests of the Tasty audience as well as audiences that engaged with previous Bud Light Radler video.
+Success was the result of leveraging recipe ingredient interests of the Tasty audience as well as audiences that engaged with a previous Bud Light Radler video.

-The campaign resulted in high engagement and notable brand lift.
+The campaign resulted in high engagement and a notable brand lift.
 This was observable across a number of different parameters: recall of the content (+15% points), awareness of Bud Light Radler (+6% points), and intent to purchase Bud Light Radler (+4% points).

 The goal was to drive affinity and buzz with moms around the learning benefits of children playing with Hot Wheels, and the results certainly show that the mission was accomplished.
 In fact, the video used in the campaign achieved a share rate 4x greater than Buzzfeed’s normal and an engagement that was 2x greater.